dougbreaux/dougbreaux.github.io/_posts/2020-10-13-Pages-Comments.md

 * [Staticman](https://staticman.net/)
 * [Gitment](https://github.com/imsun/gitment)

-You can see I chose utterances.
+You can see I chose utterances. utterances, and some of the other approaches, does require the commenter to have a GitHub account.
+That seems a reasonable constraint to me, and should be a SPAM deterrent as well.

 ## utterances with Jekyll Minima

 While Minima has a built-in hook for customizing your blog's header without duplicating all the rest of, it doesn't have one for customizing the post page.
 I really didn't want to completely overwrite the post page - which would make me have to keep up with changes to it myself - but thought that might be the only option.

-But it turns out that it was easy enough to pretend I was using Disqus comments
+But it turns out that it was easy enough to pretend I was using Disqus comments:

 ```yaml
 # fake Disqus so can do utterances comments without changing base Minima post.html